acerwebai/VangoghCrazyWorld-Web/README.md

  </pre>

 ## Inference performance adjustment
-To get a more efficent inference time on web experience. to reduce the model size is necessary. <br/>
+To get a more efficent inference time on web experience.
+Reducing the model size is necessary. <br/>
-We modify the num_filter when we training tensorflow models.
-To get the enough quality and acceptable inference performance.<br/>
-We do some experiments, and get following benchmark table.
+We modify the initial value of num_filter when we training tensorflow models.
+To get the enough quality and acceptable inference performance, we do some experiments, and get following benchmark table.
 <table>
  <tr>
   <td></td><td>UHD 620 (250x250) </td><td>UHD 620 (480X480)</td></tr>